-- GMS is fully accredited to ISO 9001, 14001 and 45001 and all our vessels are ISM and ISPS compliant. - Our injury rate remains below industry average. - The overall number of incidents and near misses has decreased steadily year on year. - GMS has never been fined by a regulator or suffered a work related fatality. - We continue to invest in training for our employees especially those involved in high risk activities. - We are investing heavily in digitalising our operations which started with the successful implementation of a marine ERP system in Q1 2022.
+- GMS is fully accredited to ISO 9001, 14001 and 45001 and all our vessels are ISM and ISPS compliant. - Our injury rate remains among the lowest in the industry. - The overall number of incidents and near misses has decreased steadily year on year. - GMS has never been fined by a regulator or suffered a work related fatality. - We continue to invest in training for our employees especially those involved in high risk activities.